 Couple portraits – can you take couple portraits when it’s raining and windy?
-What about when it’s pitch black outside?

 Not only will we be battling the fading light, chances are the weather will play a big part too.
 It’s statistically quite likely that it will be either windy or rainy…or both.
 With this in mind it’s worth choosing a wedding venue with some beautiful interior architecture.
 This gives us options because we can use very simple elements of the building to create really cool couple portraits.

 Something as simple as a doorway looking out onto the grounds can provide shelter from the elements and two very distinct lighting scenarios to play with.